 Lastly, Sitechecker can identify when backlinks are lost, and analyze a link profile.
 Sitechecker does not actually crawl backlinks themselves, it's worth noting.
-But you can import a file from another tool like Ahrefs, and analyze/monitor those links.
+But you can import a file from another tool like Ahrefs (or an alternative like SE Ranking, Semrush etc.), and analyze/monitor those links.

 Plans & pricing

 Sitechecker's pricing works based on usage.
 Every paid plan gives you site monitoring, and white label options which is great for agencies.

 ContentKing is the market leader in SEO monitoring & alerts.
 It's great for auditing, monitoring, and change tracking.
 Pricing starts at $49 per month, and there's a 14-day free trial.